colejarczyk/doc/userguide/transactions/import/xml_transaction.rst

     **If you don’t know POS ID you can include only POS Identifier**.
 POS Identifier is provided during POS creation and accessible from POS list

-Example of complete Transaction XML file structure below
+Example of completed Transaction XML file structure below

 .. code-block:: json